ahiuchingau/seedr/backend/README.md

 # Seedr Backend

-FastAPI service that manages hydroponic scheduling data using Redis as the primary datastore.
+FastAPI service that manages hydroponic scheduling data using SQLite as the primary datastore.

 ## Prerequisites

 - Python 3.11+
-- Docker (for local Redis container)
 - [uv](https://docs.astral.sh/uv/) for dependency and virtualenv management

 ## Setup